 5. Topical steroid creams are very safe to use.

-Singaporeans are extremely adverse to taking any type of medication, especially if they contain the word "steroid".
+Singaporeans are extremely averse to taking any type of medication, especially if they contain the word "steroid".

 Remember when I mentioned that eczema is caused by overactivity of the immune system?
 It just so happens that topical steroids are very effective at reducing both inflammation and rash.